FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

 ============== =========================== ==================================================
 Type           Symbol                       Description
 ============== =========================== ==================================================
-Brute Force    ``MsgBruteForce``           Access all messages Spatial 2D     ``MsgSpatial2D``            Access all messages within a radius in 2D Spatial 3D     ``MsgSpatial3D``            Access all messages within a radius in 3D Array 1D       ``MsgArray1D``              Directly access messages via a 1 dimensional array Array 2D       ``MsgArray2D``              Directly access messages via a 2 dimensional array Array 3D       ``MsgArray3D``              Directly access messages via a 3 dimensional array
+Brute Force    ``MessageBruteForce``           Access all messages Spatial 2D     ``MessageSpatial2D``            Access all messages within a radius in 2D Spatial 3D     ``MessageSpatial3D``            Access all messages within a radius in 3D Array 1D       ``MessageArray1D``              Directly access messages via a 1 dimensional array Array 2D       ``MessageArray2D``              Directly access messages via a 2 dimensional array Array 3D       ``MessageArray3D``              Directly access messages via a 3 dimensional array
 ============== =========================== ==================================================

 A new message type can defined using one of the above symbols: